pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

             publish(event)

-The entity methods follow a similar pattern.
-Each constructs an event that represents the result of the operation.
-Each uses a "mutator function" function ``mutate()`` (see below) to apply the event to the entity.
-Each publishes the event for the benefit of any subscribers using the function ``publish()``.

-The factory ``create_new_example()`` can be used to create new entities.
-It works in a similar way to the entity methods, creating new entities by firstly constructing a ``Created`` event, then using the ``mutate()`` function to apply the event to the entity, and then publishing the event for others.
+A factory can be used to create new "example" entities.
+The function ``create_new_example()`` below works in a similar way to the entity methods, creating new entities by firstly constructing a ``Created`` event, then using the ``mutate()`` function to construct the entity object, and finally publishing the event for others before returning the new entity object to the caller.

 .. code:: python